 Key Stage 4

 At Key Stage 4 the aspiration is that all students study for GCSEs in English Language and English Literature.
 Since 2015 we have studied for the reformed GCSE specifications offered by AQA.
 Typical texts studied include Dr Jekyll and Mr Hyde, Macbeth, An Inspector Calls and a poetry anthology produced by AQA titled Power and Conflict.
-In line with government reforms the GCSE results for these subjects will be reported in numbers from 1-9 with 9 being considered a higher achievement level than the old A* result.
-It is expected that Vyners students will continue to rise above national trends and exceed in both subjects.
-The course is much more interesting and rigorous than its predecessors and prepares students well for the demands of the A-Level.
+These subjects will be reported in numbers from 1-9 with 9 being considered the highest grade.
+Vyners students continue to rise above national trends and exceed in both subjects.
+The course is interesting and rigorous and prepares students well for the demands of the A-Level.

 Key Stage 5

 At Key Stage 5 students study the linear two year A level English Literature specification offered by OCR.
 This highly respected specification offers a wide spread of texts through time and genre to consolidate on skills established at GCSE but also to prepare students, who choose to continue this subject to degree level, to cope with the demands of independent study.
 We are very proud of our track record in this subject.
 We teach such texts as writing by Chaucer, Shakespeare, 17th century drama, poetry, American literature from 1860 to 1940 and modern British writing since 2,000.
 Fortunately, this specification also offers a coursework unit that earns students 20% of their final marks.
 Overall, this specification allows the students to benefit from the discipline of sitting final examination papers whilst offering the opportunity to develop their thinking and writing free of the timed conditions of the examination hall.
 We stress the importance of enrichment opportunities and encourage students to participate fully in activities on offer.